 Menu Contents Options This menu contains the following commands: Command Description Source Window Sets the display characteristics of the active Source window.
 Memory Window Sets the display characteristics of the active Memory window.
 Trace Speed Sets the speed of tracing and execution of an application.
 Case Sensitivity Turns case sensitivity on or off.
-386 Instructions Reads all 80386 instructions as 32-bit values when this command is checked; otherwise, reads all in- structions as 16-bit values.
-Calls The contents and siz Calls menu shows th from which it was ca ning of the WinMai routine.
-When you s the source code corr window. the of this menu change as your application runs.
-The ne currently executing routine and the trail of routines alled.
-Your application must execute at least the begin- n function before CVW will display the current elect one of the lines in the Calls menu, CVW displays esponding to the calling location in the active source Help This menu can be us ed to access Help.
+386 Instructions Reads all 80386 instructions as 32-bit values when this command is checked; otherwise, reads all instructions as 16-bit values.
+Calls The contents and size of this menu change as your application runs.
+The Calls menu shows the currently executing routine and the trail of routines from which it was called.
+Your application must execute at least the beginning of the WinMain function before CVW will display the current routine.
+When you select one of the lines in the Calls menu, CVW displays the source code corresponding to the calling location in the active source window.
+Help This menu can be us sed to access Help.